 The recovery team designs and tests the parachutes, release mechanisms, and tethers for the rocket.
 The system consists of a small drogue parachute for controlled descent from apogee to approximately 1500 feet above ground level, and a main parachute for a soft landing.

 The propulsion subteam is responsible for the selection and handling of the rocket’s motor for competition and the development of propulsion systems for future flights.

-The team flies a N class COTS solid for competition in the 10,000 ft class.
+The team flies Cesaroni Technologies solid motors at their competitions in both the 10,000 ft and 30,000 ft class.
 Concurrently, a paraffin-nitrous hybrid is being developed as a part of a multi-year SRAD project.